upryzing/clerotri/README.md

 **Clerotri** is a Revolt client made with React Native.
 It is currently available for Android and will be available for web in the future.

-**Please note that Clerotri is currently in beta.** It contains several bugs and incomplete features - use at your own discretion.
+**Please note that Clerotri is currently in beta.** It may contain bugs and incomplete features - use at your own discretion.

 For development updates and other news, join [Clerotri's support server][support-server].

 ## Installing

+If you want to install Clerotri for Android, you can either:

+- download the app via [Accrescent](https://accrescent.app/app/app.upryzing.clerotri) (recommended), or
-If you want to install Clerotri for Android, simply go to [the releases tab](https://github.com/upryzing/clerotri/releases) and download the latest version.
-We plan on publishing Clerotri to app stores in the future.
+- go to [the releases tab](https://github.com/upryzing/clerotri/releases) and download the latest version.

+We plan on publishing Clerotri to F-Droid in the future.

 <!-- You can try Clerotri for web [here]().
 Note that, as the web version is still under development, some features are only available on Android or may not work as smoothly.
 You may also see some layout issues. -->